LetPeopleWork/AzureDevOpsFlowScripts/README.md

 - TargetDate: Date for which the *How Many* forecast should be run. *Optional*
 - GoalTag: Tag to identify the teams current goal (e.g. Sprint Goal).
 If set, a *When* forecast will be run for those items. *Optional*
 - IterationLength: Length of your iteration in days.
 If set, a *How Many* forecast will be run for the amount of days. *Optional*
+- RemainingItems: If you want to forecast a fixed amount of items, then you can specify it using this parameter intstead of using a Tag to dynamically get the remaining items.
+This will **only** be taken into account if *ReleaseTag* is omitted. *Optional*

 ## Calculate Work Item Age
 Let's you update the age of your work items on Azure DevOps according to the following formula: `(Today - Start Date) + 1`